Iron is contraindicated for infants with HDFN unless a ferritin test shows a true deficiency.

 Normal Lab Values: 25-200 ng/mL for newborns.
 50-200 ng/mL for 1-5 months of age.

 One of the common misconceptions is that babies with HDFN need iron supplements to fix their anemia.
 This is false.
 Iron supplements will not help infants with Hemolytic Disease of the Fetus and Newborn (HDFN), and can actually be dangerous in some instances.
+Regardless of the specific antibody (anti-D, anti-K, anti-c, anti-E, etc), the infant can still be at risk.
 Medical literature has shown that infants with HDFN do not have iron deficiency anemia, but hemolytic anemia.
 When the red blood cells are destroyed by the antibodies, the iron in the baby’s blood is stored in the body and recycled, leading to a build up of iron and iron overload for the majority of babies with HDFN.
 “Iron therapy is contraindicated in most cases of hemolytic anemia.
 The reason is that iron released from RBCs in most hemolytic anemias is reused and iron stores are not reduced 1.”
 Infants with hemolytic anemia have normal iron stores, or high iron stores if they have had an intrauterine transfusion (IUT).
 One study found that 70% of babies with HDFN had iron overload at birth and none were iron deficient at birth.
 At 1 month of age, 50% of the infants still had iron overload, and 18% continued to have iron overload at 3 months 2.
 It is not just babies who have received IUTs who are at risk.
 “In addition to transfusions for alloimmune HDFN, the haemolysis itself can also contribute to iron overload in alloimmune HDFN 2“.
 Multiple articles say that babies with HDFN are at risk for iron overload and should not be supplemented without a ferritin test first.
 “Therefore, we advise to measure iron status, and we discourage the use of iron supplementation in the first 3 months of life in neonates with alloimmune HDFN 2“.
 Some authors suggest that all babies who have received IUTs be evaluated for high ferritin levels 3.
 If the ferritin does come back highly elevated, chelation therapy may be used to reduce the amount of iron in the blood and to reduce or reverse liver damage 4, 5.
 Inappropriate administration of iron in infants with HDFN can result in iron overload 9 and adverse events such as cholestasis 16, portal hypertension, coagulopathy abnormal liver enzymes, free-radical damage 17, liver damage, or death.

 For additional articles, see our additional reading by topic page.